OsbornePro/NovaKey-Daemon/README.md

 # 🔐 NovaKey-Daemon by OsbornePro

 **What is the NovaKey-Daemon?**
-*NovaKey is a lightweight, cross-platform Go agent that turns your computer into a secure, authenticated password-injection endpoint.*
+*NovaKey-Daemon is a lightweight, cross-platform Go agent that turns your computer into a secure, authenticated password-injection endpoint.*

 **Why would I need this?**
 Even with a password manager you still need a master password (or other high-value secret).
 That secret is often the weakest link—either memorized, re-used, or stored in sketchy ways.